How Scan4Safety works

 Why now?

-Patient safety is a national priority, and Scan4Safety directly reduces preventable harm by ensuring the right care is delivered every time.
+Patient safety and the 10-year health plan’s shift from analogue to digital are national priorities.
+Scan4Safety uses digital systems to directly reduce preventable harm by ensuring the right care is delivered every time.
 At the same time, it helps frontline staff by releasing time back to care, giving them more capacity for patients.

 “It’s changing the experience for all of our users… our patients, by making sure we have the right product in the right place at the right time.”